rackerlabs/rackspace-how-to/content/rackspace-email/edit-dns-in-the-cloud-office-control-panel.md

     <img src="{% asset_path rackspace-email/edit-dns-in-the-cloud-office-control-panel/manage_dns_settings.png %}" />

-3. You will see a list of your domains.
-Click **DNS Records** under the **Advanced Settings** column next to the domain you would like to edit .
+3. Click **DNS Records** under the **Advanced Settings** column next to the domain you would like to edit .

     <img src="{% asset_path rackspace-email/edit-dns-in-the-cloud-office-control-panel/dns_settings.png %}" />

-4. This page is where you will edit your DNS records.
-Below is an example of the initial DNS record set up to start receiving email at Rackspace Cloud Office.
+4. Edit your DNS records.
+The following is an example of the initial DNS record set up to start receiving email at Rackspace Cloud Office.

     <img src="{% asset_path rackspace-email/edit-dns-in-the-cloud-office-control-panel/rackspace_dns_setup.png %}" />

-    Warning: Changes to your DNS will impact other services tied to your domain such as website hosting and will cause service disruption if not performed properly.
+    **Warning**: Changes to your DNS impacts other services tied to your domain such as website hosting and will cause service disruption if not performed properly.

-5. Once you have completed your edits, click **Save**.
+5. After you have completed your edits, click **Save**.

 If your DNS is hosted elsewhere, reference **Set up DNS records for Cloud Office email** for instructions.